How It Began

 A grief.

-A kind of remembering
+And a kind of remembering

 I found myself sitting in stillness,